 Monsignor Kelliher was a well known retired Roman Catholic Priest in the Buffalo area.
-He was a big boxing buff and founder of the Buffalo Boys Town (a home for troubled youth; homeless or paroled).

 I met him in the late '60's while training at Singer's Gym in Buffalo.
 Monsignor became a mentor and good friend who kept me grounded, was concerned for my well being and encouraged me.
 He was a wealth of knowledge and I looked to him often for advice.
 He was honest and I could count on him to tell me the truth, even if it wasn't something I wanted to hear.

 He nicknamed me, the Paladin Kid after a popular 1960's TV Western Show, "Have Gun, Will Travel".
 The main character, Paladin, was a gentleman hired gunman.
-Monsignor would say I was just like the hired gunman; a gentleman, travelling long distances and taking on any fight even on short notice.
+Monsignor would say I was just like the hired gunman; a gentleman, traveling long distances and taking on any fight even on short notice.
 The nickname stuck and I quickly became, The Palidan Kid, "Have Glove, Will Travel".

 Senator Nozzolio has been a strong advocate for the Finger Lakes Region, representing the 54th Senate District in the New York State Senate.
 While attending Mynderse Academy in Seneca Falls, he was a standout athlete in football and lacrosse.
 He also lettered in crew and sprint football at Cornell University.
 He earned a Bachelor's degree in Industrial and Labor Relations, and a Master's degree in Public Administration and Agricultural Economics from Cornell University.
 Senator Nozzolio also earned a Juris Doctor degree from the Syracuse University College of Law.
 Senator Nozzolio served as a JAG officer in the U.S. Naval Reserves and is currently a Commander in the New York Naval Militia.

+Senator Nozzolio and I spent many hours discussing concussion issues.
 In July of 2011, Senators Michael Nozollio and Kemp Hannon were instrumental in getting passed into law, (S.3953) The Concussion Management Awareness Act.